Note on the Chowla Conjecture and the Discrete Fourier Transform: Problems

+\begin{prob} {\normalfont Let $x\geq x_0$ be a large integer, and let $a_0<a_1<a_{2}<x$ be an integer triple.
+Use exponential sums technique as in Theorem \ref{thmP1199.800} to compute a nontrivial estimate of the autocorrelation function } \end{prob}

 \begin{prob} {\normalfont Let $x\geq x_0$ be a large integer, and let $a_0<a_1<\cdots<a_{k-1}<x$ be an integer $k$-tuple.
 Determine the maximal length $k\overset{?}{\ll} \log x$ possible to have a nontrivial autocorrelation function } \end{prob} \begin{prob} {\normalfont Let $x\geq x_0$ be a large number, and let $a<b$ be small integers.
-Determine the oscillation results for the autocorrelation functions over the integers, and over the shifted primes, where $\beta \in (1/2,1)$.
-In \cite{KS2022}, there is some evidence and material for random autocorrelation functions. } \end{prob} \begin{prob} \end{prob}
+Determine the oscillation results for the autocorrelation function over the integer.
+In \cite{KS2022}, there is some evidence and material for random autocorrelation functions. } \end{prob}